This review compares the Reolink RLC-810A and the Reolink RLC-811A to reveal the benefits inherent in both models.

 You have the ability to zoom in 5 times on the Reolink RLC-811A, and achieve the concise area of coverage you want.
 But this feature is not available for the Reolink RLC-810A.

 You can configure both camera models to sound their alarm when motion is detected.
 But on the Reolink RLC-811A, you have the added advantage of the spotlights.
 These come ON automatically at night and can be used to scare away potential intruders before they make moves to break in.

-The siren and spotlights both complement each other, but you can tweak their settings depending on where you live, so as not to get your neighbours uncomfortable.
+The siren and spotlights both complement each other, but you can tweak their settings depending on where you live, so as not to get your neighbors uncomfortable.

 With regards to night vision performance in black-and-white, both camera models feature infrared LEDs that provide night vision up to 30 meters.
 But the Reolink RLC-810A performs far better in this regard than the Reolink RLC-811A because it has more infrared LEDs.
 But with the spotlights on the Reolink RLC-811A, you get colored night vision and better illumination.

 You have two-way communication on the Reolink RLC-810A as well as the Reolink RLC-811A.
 With this, you can speak while viewing the Livestream and it is heard from the camera’s loudspeaker.
 The person on the other end can equally speak and the camera’s microphone picks this up to your hearing on the Livestream.